bisforboman/exjobb/Presentation/midterm.md

 ## Progress

 Mainly I think my documentation (the report) has fallen behind more than I expected.
-It's been hard properly documenting what I've done.
+It's been hard properly documenting what I've done and I've had to spend considerable time lately catching up on it.
+But I think my current model is at a good state and I think my properties are valid.

 ## Coming up

 Next part will be the implementation, where I will use a code-generation tool to generate C-code from my promela code on the different models.
 When this is done I will continue with validating my code.

 Then I will reiterate the process with an extended model.

 I will have to read up some more on distributed algorithms, since I haven't taken a course in it, which I believe will be the first step in when the work on the extended model begins.

 ## Relate to the work plan

-### Theoretical Study
+### Theoretical Study & Practical Study

 #### Study the problem